GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/folder-iam/README.md

 # REQUIREMENTS

-  A working Config Connector cluster using a cnrm-system service account.
+  A working Config Connector cluster using a cnrm-system service account with _at least_ the following role in the folder:
+  - roles/resourcemanager.folderIamAdmin

 # USAGE